Community crime prevention: Operation Weed and Seed

-Influence of After-School Programs (ASPs) on delinquency
+Influence of ASPs on delinquency

-LA's BEST
+LA's Best

-LA’s BEST has had a positive impact on the reduction of juvenile delinquency.
-A study conducted on LA's BEST in 2008 showed that students who took part in LA’s BEST longer than other students committed fewer crimes.
-A crucial determinant to the effect of LA’s BEST on juvenile crime was youth engagement: the number of years a student attended and how intensely the student was engaged in the program on an ongoing basis.
-Results indicated that students who participated more intensively in LA’s BEST benefited more and were more likely to refrain from committing crime.
-By 2005, approximately 87.5% of the control group members and low-engagement LA’s BEST participants had avoided juvenile crime records.
-In contrast, about 91.4% of medium-engagement and 93.1% of high-engagement LA’s BEST students avoided juvenile crime records.
+LA's Best has had a positive impact on the reduction of juvenile delinquency.
+A study conducted on LA's Best in 2008 showed that students who took part in LA's Best longer than other students committed fewer crimes.
+A crucial determinant to the effect of LA's BEST on juvenile crime was youth engagement: the number of years a student attended and how intensely the student was engaged in the program on an ongoing basis.
+Results indicated that students who participated more intensively in LA's Best benefited more and were more likely to refrain from committing crime.
+By 2005, approximately 87.5% of the control group members and low-engagement LA's Best participants had avoided juvenile crime records.
+In contrast, about 91.4% of medium-engagement and 93.1% of high-engagement LA's Best students avoided juvenile crime records.